OSI Board of Trustees

 She has an MBA from Boston University, with specializations in marketing and public and nonprofit management, and completed her undergraduate studies at the University of Maine, where she was first exposed to the field of outdoor experiential education.

-Originally from Bangor, Sarah now lives in Portland with her husband.
+Originally from Bangor, Sarah now lives in Portland with her husband and daughter.
 When not pouring over spreadsheets, she can often be found out running on the trails, swimming somewhere (ideally open-water, weather permitting), or cooking up vegetarian delights at home.

 Guy deBrun